Nate Lowe Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The right-hander's most recent time out was on Sunday against the New York Mets, when he tossed 4 2/3 innings, surrendering one earned run while giving up three hits.
+- His last time out came on Monday against the Baltimore Orioles, when the righty tossed five innings, surrendering four earned runs while giving up five hits.

-- The 24-year-old has an ERA of 4.25, with 8.7 strikeouts per nine innings, in nine games this season.
-Opponents have a .228 batting average against him.
+- In five games this season, the 23-year-old has an ERA of 4.91, with 6.3 strikeouts per nine innings.
+Opponents are batting .207 against him.

 © 2023 Data Skrive.
 All rights reserved.